nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-**Requirements**

-- Windows PowerShell v3+ (1)
+**Prerequisites**

-- Far Manager plugin FarNet
+The Far Manager plugin FarNet should be installed first.

-(1) PowerShell v5.1 is tested, report issues in older versions.

-**Instructions**

 How to install and update FarNet and modules:\
 <https://github.com/nightroman/FarNet#readme>

----
-**PowerShell execution policy**

-The module does not require this, it invokes scripts with any policy.
-This step is recommended for invoking scripts by *powershell.exe*.

-Start `powershell.exe` elevated, and type `Get-ExecutionPolicy`.
-If it is not *Bypass*, *Unrestricted*, or *RemoteSigned* invoke `Set-ExecutionPolicy` with the required value. *Bypass* is the least secure but it may work faster.

-On x64 machines `Set-ExecutionPolicy` should be set for x86 and x64.
-Use the Windows start menu in order to open x86 and x64 consoles and set the policy.

-If you are not administrator use the parameter `-Scope CurrentUser`.

----
 **Documentation**

 - *About-PowerShellFar.htm* - this documentation
 - *History.txt* - the change log

----
 **Bench scripts**

 Included Bench scripts are ready to use tools for various tasks.
-In order to to use these scripts directly from Bench include the directory Bench in the path.
+In order to use scripts directly from Bench include the directory in the path.
 See also sample scripts in the repository.

 New users may want to configure the module with [Profile.ps1](#profileps1) in *%FARPROFILE%\FarNet\PowerShellFar*.